JonathanHii/Data-Management-System/README.md

 ## How to Run

 - Run `main.exe` from the command line.
+- The REST API server will start automatically in the background.
-- Follow the on-screen menu to manage student records.
+- Use the on-screen menu to manage student records via the console.
+- You can also interact with the REST API using tools like [Postman](https://www.postman.com/) or `curl`.

 ## Portability